aakorGithub/Ocean-Wave-Tracker-App/README.md

 # Beach Wave Tracking System
 .
 The Beach Wave Tracking System is a web application developed using JavaScript, HTML, CSS, and AWS services <br>
 .
 It provides a platform  for tracking and monitoring beach wave conditions in real-time, allowing users to stay informed about wave <br>
- height, frequency, and other relevant parameters.
+. height, frequency, and other relevant parameters.

 # Features
 .
-Real-time tracking of beach wave conditions
+Real-time tracking of beach wave conditions <br>
 .
-User-friendly interface for easy navigation and interaction .
-Customizable settings for personalized wave tracking experience .
+User-friendly interface for easy navigation and interaction  <br>
+.
+Customizable settings for personalized wave tracking experience  <br>
+.
 Integration with AWS services for reliable performance and scalability

 # Technologies Used
 .
-JavaScript
+JavaScript  <br>
 .
-HTML
+HTML  <br>
 .
-CSS
+CSS  <br>
 .
 AWS (Amazon Web Services)